 Provide copies of any risk mitigation steps you took before processing the raw log, and all supporting documentation that relates to your risk mitigation steps.

-Description of the documents provided as part of your Request for Information Submission
+Description of the documents provided as part of your Requirement to Give Information and Produce Documents Submission

 Please list all applicable documents that you will be submitting from the four item categories described throughout this.
 All documents are to be provided as a single set of attachments by mail or email.
 You can also contact the department via email at ilca@agriculture.gov.au for access to Sigbox to securely submit your documents.